 With a smart thermostat, you can program it to increase or decrease the temperature during set hours for the day.
 By doing this, you can save up to 10% a year with programmable thermostats on heating and cooling costs.

 When you’re home — and a lot of us will be more because of COVID-19 — it is possible to stay warm and keep the thermostat down.
 Bundle up in sweatshirts and thick socks, and invest in a space heater for rooms you use most.

 Insulating your home is on the more costly end of making your home more energy-efficient.
-But consider this: The EPA estimates that 9 out of 10 homes are under-insulated.
+But consider this: The EPA estimates for sealing and insulating is that 9 out of 10 homes are under-insulated.
 That’s 90% of all homes that heat escapes through the walls, the roof, and floorboards.